ex0dus-0x/binsec/README.md

  File Class                                "ELF64"
 ```

 You can also export this information through serialization, either as a JSON or TOML file.
-Keep in mind that any checks that are excluded from
-the terminal-based display will show up serialized:
+Keep in mind that any checks that are excluded from the terminal-based display will show up serialized:

 ```
-$ binsec --format=json ./file
+$ binsec --format=json ./out.elf

-[*] file
+[*] Name: out.elf

 {
   "harden_features": {